aikar/node-sqlite-pool/API.md

 ### database.prepare(sql, [param, ...])

 Prepares the SQL statement and optionally binds the specified parameters and calls the callback when done.
-Returns a Promise which resolves with a Statement object when preparing was successful, otherwise is rejected with an error object.
+Returns a Promise which resolves with a Statement object when preparing was successful, otherwise rejects with an error object.
 When bind parameters are supplied, they are bound to the prepared statement before resolving.

-### database.transaction(callback)
+### database.transaction(callback, immediate)

+Begins a transaction, calls the callback, and either commits the transaction if the callback is executed successfully, or rolls back the transaction if an error is thrown by the callback.
+Returns a Promise which resolves to the return value of the callback if successful, otherwise rejects with an error object.

+The signature of the callback is `function (database) {}`.
+If there is an error beginning the transaction, the callback will not be called.
+If the return value of the callback is a Promise, the transaction will not be committed or rolled back until the Promise is resolved or rejected.

+If `immediate` is `true`, an immediate transaction will be started with `BEGIN IMMEDIATE`, otherwise a deferred transaction will be started with `BEGIN`.
+Default is the value of the `trxImmediate` option given to the parent Sqlite object, which defaults to `true` to avoid lock escalation deadlocks.
+Please consult the [SQLite documentation](https://www.sqlite.org/lang_transaction.html#immediate) for details.

-### database.transactionAsync(generator)
+### database.transactionAsync(generator, immediate)

+As with `database.transaction()`, but taking a generator function with signature `function* (database) {}`, which is then called and iterated over with an executor derived from Babel's [async to generator transform](https://babeljs.io/docs/plugins/transform-async-to-generator/).
+This allows async/await style code using `yield` instead of `await`, where execution will suspend on yielded Promises, and resumed when resolved or rejected, with the advantage that the Promise library configured with the `Promise` option given to the parent Sqlite object will be used.

 ## Class: Statement